LTUE/intro-title-video-gen/README.md

-# intro-title-video-gen
+# intro-title-videos-gen
-Produces film title introduction videos of a very specific presentation format, from a list
+Produces film title introduction videos of a very specific presentation format, from a list.

+See DESCRIPTION, USAGE and DEPENDENCIES comments in bash script.